 Keep going up the pyramid until you fail or stop at level 10, and then repeat in reverse order.

-Many people ask if you should repeat the 10th set again or do it only once.
+Many people ask whether you should repeat the 10th set again or do it only once.
 The math works like this: if you do a 1-10-1 pyramid, the repetitions equal 100 repetitions.
-If you are doubling and tripling the pushups and abdominal exercises, then you will have 200 and 300 repetitions by completing the pyramid.
-So, it is up to you if you want to do an Egyptian Pyramid (1-10-1), or an Aztec Pyramid (1-10-10-1 repeating the top set again). * Note -- you may want to adjust the exercise options on the pushups and sit-ups, as doing a full pyramid equals 200 pushups and 300 sit-ups (or TRX pushups / Rollouts).
-You may want to limit the number of TRX rollouts to less than a total of 50 if you are new to this exercise, and select other abdominal exercises of choice throughout the pyramid.
+If you are doubling and tripling the push-ups and abdominal exercises, then you will have 200 and 300 repetitions by completing the pyramid.
+It is up to you if you want to do an Egyptian pyramid (1-10-1) or an Aztec pyramid (1-10-10-1). * Note: You may want to adjust the exercise options on the push-ups and sit-ups, as doing a full pyramid equals 200 push-ups and 300 sit-ups (or TRX push-ups/rollouts).
+You may want to limit the number of TRX rollouts to less than a total of 50 if you are new to this exercise and select other abdominal exercises of choice throughout the pyramid.
 Another option for abs of choice is to do the plank pose for the appropriate number of seconds -- so 30 reps of abs of choice could be replaced with 30 seconds of plank pose.

 TRX rollouts: With your forearms in the straps below the elbow, get into the plank pose with the straps in a vertical position.
 Use your hips and core to get back to the standing position.
 Repeat for the repetitions required.
 Once again, do not do all sets with the TRX rollout in place of sit-ups or crunches.
 Enjoy the progression.
-The TRX or a weight vest will add significantly to the difficulty to the PT Pyramid if you need it.
+The TRX or a weight vest will add significantly to the difficulty to the PT pyramid if you need it.